flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/surf.md

   durationRelation: 3
 specialty-tour-description: California State University, Long Beach is set in beautiful Orange County, near fabulous beaches and some of California's best attractions.
-Surf lessons take place in nearby Huntington Beach, renowned as Surf City USA, the site of the world-famous US Open and other surfing championships, as well as some of the best surf in the United States.
+Students will enjoy surf lessons at nearby Huntington Beach.
+  Renowned as Surf City USA, it's home to the world-famous US Open and other surfing championships, as well as some of the best surf in the United States.
   Students will learn the skills to enjoy the ultimate California sport!
 activities-and-excursions: |-
   * Hollywood
   * Huntington Beach